hturnbull93/hturnbull93/README.md

 **Graphic and Web Design Freelancer** (Aug 2017 to Present)
 *Freelancer*

 During my time as a freelance web designer I have worked with several companies, mainly in the arts and charity sectors.
 Generally my work has focussed on on front-end systems.
-I have gained good experience of HTML5, CSS3, and preprocessors such as SASS and SCSS.
+I have gained good experience of HTML5, CSS3, and preprocessors such as SASS.

 - I have implemented UI's in line with customer's brand guidelines, while maintaining a good user experience.
 - Improvements I have made have contributed to the growth of in sales of clases and corporate workshops for both The Nursery Theatre and Hoopla Impro.